ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 * It can be a hard rule for users to follow.

-* Generating move constructors by default as proposed in N2904_ requires a carefully-engineered set of rules about when such a default can be generated.

 * It hobbles the optimization potential of move constructors, because efficient move constructors that might throw (but almost never will) can't be generated or written.